syncfusion-content/blazor-docs/blazor/treegrid/how-to/display-custom-tool-tip-in-treegrid-cell.md

+---
+layout: post
+title: How to Display Custom Tool Tip In Treegrid Cell in Blazor Tree Grid Component | Syncfusion
+description: Checkout and learn about Display Custom Tool Tip In Treegrid Cell in Blazor Tree Grid component of Syncfusion, and more details.
+platform: Blazor
+control: Tree Grid
+documentation: ug
+---

 # Display Custom Tooltip in Tree Grid cell

 You can display custom tooltip in Tree Grid column using [`Column Template`](https://blazor.syncfusion.com/documentation/treegrid/columns/#column-template) feature by rendering the [`SfTooltip`](https://blazor.syncfusion.com/documentation/tooltip/getting-started/) components inside the template.